KittyGiraudel/SJSJ/_glossary/FACTORY_PATTERN.md

 - **ConcreteProduct**
  - implements the `Product`;
 - **Creator**
  - Ii declares the factory method that returns an object of type `Product`.
-It may also include the implementation of this method as "*default*";
+It may also include the implementation of this method as “*default*”;
  - it can cause a factory method to create an object of type `Product`;
 - **ConcreteCreator**
  - it overrides the factory method so that he created and returns an object of class `ConcreteProduct`.